 This is a study of the pattern and order in the universe.
 This course is designed for general education core and for degrees not requiring college algebra.
 Further, it is designed to provide students with mathematical understandings and skills to be productive workers, discerning consumers, and informed citizens.
 A strong emphasis is placed on mathematical modeling, technology, and the ability to think and reason critically, quantitatively, and logically.
 Projects, group work, reading, and writing are addressed.
-Prerequisites: Successful completion of MATH 0330, or a score of 19 or above on the mathematics section of Enhanced ACT, 460 or above on the math portion of re-centered SAT, 39 or above on the ASSET Intermediate Algebra test, or a minimum of 36 or above on the COMPASS Algebra test (non-STEM majors).
+Prerequisites: A score of 19 or above on the mathematics section of Enhanced ACT, 460 or above on the math portion of recentered SAT, or by special permission.
 Three credit hours.